top of page

 Apalla darlustris (2)1-ink.jpeg

-A global genus of which there are 20 Afrotropical species, seven recorded from Uganda and so far only two from Semuliki: Celaenorrhinus proxima and C. perimitans.
-Both species are new additions to the Semuliki checklist.
-Further targeted sampling would be expected to increase this genus's species presence.
-The seven species recorded from Uganda have also been recorded from the DRC Ituri Forest or the DRC Semliki Valley.
+Genus Celaenorrhinus.
+A global genus of which 20 are Afrotropical species, seven recorded from Uganda and so far only three from Semuliki: Celaenorrhinus proxima, C. perimitans and C. macrostictus.
+All three species are new record additions to the Semuliki species list (Forbes, 2018).
+Further targeted and increased location sampling would be expected to increase this genus's species presence.
+The seven species recorded from Uganda have also been recorded from the DRC Ituri Forest and DRC Semliki Valley.

 Celanorrhinus perimitans.jpeg